JoryKlaverstijn/LaMAS_G17/index.md

 ### Wolves vote for someone to die

-After the little has or has not peeked, the wolves get to vote to kill one person.
+After the little girl has or has not peeked, the wolves get to vote to kill one person.
 The voting strategy of the wolf is based on their knowledge modeled in their Kripke model.
 First they iterate through every other player, and check in their Kripke model if they know that the other player knows they are a wolf, and that they know that the other player is not a wolf.
 They base this most important option on the higher order knowledge present in their Kripke model.
 If this is the case, they have been caught by a non-wolf player and that player must be voted out immediately.
 If this is not the case, they instead vote out anyone that they know is a little girl, which may be known through deduction of knowing other players' roles.
 Finally, if no information about the little girl is known either, the wolves will kill anyone that they know is not a wolf.

 ### Dead persons identity is revealed